 This is a workshop for photographers seeking to embrace a sense of wonder in creating their work.
-Guided by fine art photographer Jim Nickelson, students will find new avenues for creative expression as you explore the mysteries of the natural world.
-Through a combination of lectures, image and portfolio reviews, demonstrations, discussions, and photographing in the field, you’ll learn how to better appreciate the wonder in the natural landscape all around you, and to learn tips and techniques necessary to capture it in your photographs.
+Guided by fine art photographer Jim Nickelson, students will find new avenues for creative expression as they photographically explore the mysteries of the natural world.
+Through a combination of lectures, image and portfolio reviews, demonstrations, discussions, and photographing as a group in the field, students will learn how to better appreciate the wonder all around them in the natural landscape and to learn tips and techniques necessary to photograph them.

-Discovery and experimentation are at the heart of this workshop.
-You’ll find joy in discovering landscape in new and creatively exciting ways.
+Discovery and experimentation are at the heart of this workshop, and students are encouraged to explore and photograph the Maine landscape in new and creatively exciting ways.

 Participants may work in any medium and in color or black & white.